i-Sage/Obsidian-Vault/UnGrouped/Differential Equations.md

 => Type : Note
 => Tags : #Calculus #Differentiation #Equations

 ---
+>[!summary]
+>- ORDER: The of an ODE refers to the highest derivative in the equation
+>- DEGREE: The degree of an ODE refers to the highest power of the highest derivative present in the equation.

+---
 A *differential Equation* is a relationship between an independent variable, $x$, a dependent variable $y$, and one or more derivatives of $y$ with respect to $x$. eg. $$x^2\frac{dy}{dx} = y \sin x = 0$$
 $$xy \frac{d^2y}{dx^2} + y\frac{dy}{dx} + e^{3x} = 0$$